The Cheryl Stephens Innovation Award is an international award recognizing innovation in plain language. The award is sponsored by skritswap.

 - Research – strengthening the knowledge base for plain language

 - Professional development – helping to develop the skills of plain language practitioners and the institutions supporting them.

-- The Award will especially seek to recognise individuals who have contributed to plain language and the community through voluntary activities.
+- The Award will especially seek to recognize individuals who have contributed to plain language and the community through voluntary activities.